 - The water is even more beautiful.
 Will we go swimming?

-The truth touched the water with her fingers, and she really was beautiful.
+The truth touched the water with her fingers, and she was beautiful.
 They both removed their clothes, got into the water, and started swimming.
 Moments later, the Lie unexpectedly emerged from the water, put on the garments of the Truth, and walked away.

 The Truth, unable to disguise herself as the Lie, began to walk without clothes, and the sight of it terrified everyone.